Instruments

 - Bach Stradivarious 180ml 37 Bb trumpet (early Elkhart, late 60s) – This horn has been overhauled, double silver plated then gold plated by Jim Becker at Osmun Music.

 - S.E.
 Shires – Destino III Bb – Severinsen Model.
-(Pre-Eastman) – This is a great instrument especially for commercial stuff and paired with Doc’s Pickett mouthpieces.
+(Pre-Eastman) – This is a really great all around instrument.
+I like it for commercial stuff when paired with Doc’s Pickett mouthpieces.

 - Schagerl “Vienna” Flugelhorn (rotary) – This is very unique instrument with a gorgeous huge warm sound.